Where to stay in Sicily

 And if it’s true that during the day the town can get quite busy with day trippers, at night Taormina gives its best in a more relaxed environment.

-A popular place to stay with family is the Giardini Naxos thanks to its great position and the beautiful long and wide beach.
+A popular town to stay with family is the Giardini Naxos thanks to its great position and the beautiful long and wide beach.

 Giardini Naxos is just 5 km from Taormina and 40 minutes by train to Catania.